insected/bobbae_gcp-wiki/Spanner.md

 A Spanner deployment is called a universe.
 Given that Spanner manages data globally, there will be only a handful of running universes.

-Spanner is organized as a set of zones, where each zone is the rough analog of a deployment of [Bigtable](Bigtable)servers.
+Spanner is organized as a set of zones, where each zone is the rough analog of a deployment of [Bigtable](Bigtable) servers.

 Zones are the unit of administrative deployment.
 The set of zones is also the set of locations across which data can be replicated.